Jha-2022/WeatherApp/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
-A modern web browser (Chrome, Firefox, etc.)
+A modern web browser (Chrome, Firefox, Edge, etc.)

-(If API is used) An OpenWeatherMap API key.​
+A Dictionary API key form Free Dictionary API is used.

 ## Installation
 Clone this repository: